derykmakgill/511/_posts/2020-01-25-btc-nodes-high-fees.md

   </figcaption>
 </figure>

 Some businesses must stop accepting Bitcoin because it is not economical to do so.
 Fees are too high and transactions take too long.
 Possible use-cases go unrealised entirely because they are now impossible, and no new node is run as a result for that particular use-case.
-Less people participate in Bitcoin because they cannot afford to use it anymore, so there are less people to who have a reason to run a node.
+Less people participate in Bitcoin because they cannot afford to use it anymore, so there are less people who have a reason to run a node.

 Our Bitcoin developers have turned what would have been an ocean of possible nodes to choose from into a small pond because they didn’t not think far enough into the future.
 And they say they are more secure!